AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ## Merge data in a table {#merge-data-in-a-table}

-Tables in Adaptive Forms allow you to populate the table at runtime using data from an XML file.
-The data XML file can reside in the local file system of the machine where [!DNL AEM Forms] server is running or in the CRX repository.
+Tables in adaptive forms allow you to populate the table at runtime using data from an XML file.
+The data XML file can reside in the local file system of the machine where AEM Forms server is running or in the CRX repository.

-Let’s take example of the following bank transaction summary table that we want to populate with data from an XML file.
+Let's take example of the following bank transaction summary table that we want to populate with data from an XML file.

 ![data-merge-table](assets/data-merge-table.png)